Solar Panels and Roof

 Roofers excel at roofing but lack electrical expertise completely.
 By hiring a solar service provider in Arizona, you can be worry-free instead of wondering if solar panels void the roof warranty.

-A Youngtown customer hired their roofer to remove panels.
-The roofer disconnected the inverter incorrectly, causing permanent internal damage.
-Following that, the solar inverter repair cost was around $3,200, and warranty claims were denied.
+Let's say in Youngtown, a homeowner hires their roofer to remove solar panels to save money.
+If the roofer disconnects the inverter incorrectly, it can cause permanent internal damage, resulting in expensive solar inverter repair and voided warranty claims.
 Hence, specialized knowledge prevents costly mistakes and safety incidents.

 Roofing and solar companies in Arizona should coordinate but maintain expertise.
 Solar service companies like Sunny Energy RX partner with experts on solar and roofing throughout the Arizona region.